jhpyle/docassemble/_docs/scalability.md

 The [Application Load Balancer] will convert the HTTPS requests into HTTP requests and send them to the web servers.
 From the perspective of the web servers, all incoming requests will use the HTTP scheme.
-But from the perspective of the web browser, the web site uses the HTTPS scheme.
+But from the perspective of the user's web browser, the web site uses the HTTPS scheme.

 Within the [VPC], the web servers will communicate with the central server using a variety of TCP ports.

 The three servers will all be part of an [Auto Scaling Group].
-This means that as more people use your site, you can expand beyond two web servers to any number of web servers.
+This means that as more people use your site, you can expand beyond three virtual machines to any number of virtual machines.
+The new virtual machines that are created will act as web servers, and the [Application Load Balancer] will distribute the traffic among them.
+If traffic dies down, some of those virtual machines can be turned off.

 The software will be deployed on the servers by the [EC2 Container Service] ([ECS]).
 [ECS] is [Amazon]'s system for